Ki4wn/rtl8188eus/README.md

 ## NetworkManager options
-Newer versions of NetworkManager has some options you might find usefull
+Newer versions of NetworkManager has some options you might find usefull.<br>
+Simply add these lines into the NetworkManager.conf

+[device]
 ```
 [device]
 wifi.scan-rand-mac-address=no